When will the Sue Gray report be published?

 The PM again shrugged off calls to step down, having done much to bolster his position with unwavering support for Ukrainian president Volodymyr Zelensky in the interim, but could now face one last challenge to his grip on power.

-Ahead of the final publication of Ms Gray’s findings, which is expected to come before MPs break for a 10-day recess on Thursday evening, he finds himself under pressure to explain a “secret” meeting he held with her, seemingly to discuss the dossier’s progress, while initial reports suggest it could include previously unseen photographs and contain “stinging criticism” of Mr Case, despite his not being fined by the Met.
+Ahead of the final publication of Ms Gray’s findings, Mr Johnson finds himself under pressure to explain a “secret” meeting he held with her, seemingly to discuss the dossier’s progress, while initial reports suggest it could include previously unseen photographs and contain “stinging criticism” of Mr Case, despite his not being fined by the Met.

 Ms Gray’s remit was not to pass judgement on Partygate, merely to establish precisely what happened, so the final report is expected to amount to a detailed timeline of events based on the hundreds of WhatsApp messages, texts, photos and building logs she looked at and a conclusion summarising her recommendations.

+Following the publication of her long-awaited report, Mr Johnson will deliver a statement to the Commons on the report and then address the 1922 Committee of backbench Tory MPs in an attempt to shore up support among colleagues who may be considering submitting letters of no conidence.

-Mr Johnson has pledged to make a statement in the aftermath of its publication and also faces an inquiry by the Commons’ Privileges Committee over whether he knowingly misled Parliament when he claimed no rules had been broken.
+But the publication of Ms Gray’s certainly doesn’t mark the end of the Partygate scandal, as the prime minister also faces an inquiry by the Commons’ Privileges Committee over whether he knowingly misled Parliament when he claimed no rules had been broken.

 Register for free to continue reading